Periodontal Disease Treatment Gettysburg PA

 Can gum disease affect overall health?

 Yes, gum disease is linked to several systemic health issues, including heart disease, diabetes, and respiratory problems.
-The inflammation caused by gum disease can contribute to these conditions, making regular treatment and maintenance vital for overall health.
+The inflammation caused by gum disease can contribute to these conditions, making regular treatment and maintenance important for overall health.